joaohencke/labtrans/server/README.md

 This will run the application server.
 The server will listen on http://localhost:8888 and the APIs will be avaiable on http://localhost:8888/api

-You can access a production build on your browser by accessing http://localhost:8888 or... otherwise... you can run a development following instructions [here](../webapp/README.md)
+You can access a production build on your browser by accessing http://localhost:8888 or... otherwise... you can run a development env following instructions [here](../webapp/README.md)

 ## The Project